Narain-Singaram/Apexify/README.md

 _Expect some file and folder structure changes in the future_

-*A Lot Of Changes Have Not Been Updated On Github*

 ## Screenshots of Apexify Web App
 Link of the deployed Apexify Web App: https://narain-singaram-apexify-web-fyibkc.streamlit.app/